-The full design guide is in the annex document titled Potton NP - Annex F Green Infrastructure Design Guide which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.
+The full design guide is in the annex document titled Potton NP - Annex F Green Infrastructure Design Guide which can be viewed on the Potton Town Council website supporting documents page.

-Potton Neighbourhood Plan -Annex G Vision, Policies and Objectives
+Potton Neighbourhood Plan - Vision, Policies and Objectives

-The graphic below shows at an holistic level the interrelationship of the policies with the established vision statements.
-A full detail of the policy objectives and interrelationships for each of the policies, and the relationship to the vision statements and other related plan annexes is provided in Potton NP - Annex G Vision, Policies and Objectives which can be viewed on the Potton Neighbourhood Plan website supporting documents page pottonneighbourhoodplan.co.uk/ supportingdocuments.
+A full detail of the policy objectives and interrelationships for each of the policies, and the relationship to the vision statements and other related plan annexes is provided in Potton NP - Annex G Vision, Policies and Objectives which can be viewed on the Potton Town Council website supporting documents page.